programming-in-python/.github/README.md

 The Programming in Python project (and its associated repositories) has the following goals.

-(1) Introduce Python as a programming language to support a variety of data processing use cases within my Northeastern University courses.
+(1) Introduce Python as a programming language to support a variety of data processing use cases.

-(2) Provide a background in sound programming principles and concepts when developing in Python.
+(2) Provide a background in sound programming concepts and engineering principles.

-(3) Provide a baseline technology platform for my Northeastern University College of Engineering graduate students (and me) to learn and experiment with various data management use cases.
+(3) Provide a baseline Python-based application platform for future courses, such as those I teach in Northeastern University's College of Engineering (e.g., Connected Devices and Building Digital Twins).

 ## Sample Videos